Shark: Fossil record

-Early Miocene extinction event

-A study published in 2021 provided evidence for a major shark extinction event that occurred 19 million years ago.
-This is 5 million years before the established Middle Miocene disruption.
-The cause of this extinction event is not yet known, however, the study suggests that pelagic shark diversity decreased by over 70% and abundance by over 90%, and that modern sharks never recovered from this event.
-The authors also state that prior to the extinction event, "sharks played a much larger role in the open-ocean ecosystem than they do today."
-In present times, only 53 open-ocean shark species remains.
+The oldest total-group chondrichthyans, known as acanthodians or "spiny sharks", appeared during the Early Silurian, around 439 million years ago.
+The oldest confirmed members of Elasmobranchii sensu lato (the group containing all cartilaginous fish more closely related to modern sharks and rays than to chimaeras) appeared during the Devonian.
+Anachronistidae, the oldest probable representatives of Euselachii, the group containing modern sharks (Selachii) and rays (Batomorphi) to the exclusion of most extinct elasmobranch groups, date to the Carboniferous.
+Selachii and Batomorphi are suggested by some to have diverged during the Triassic.
+Fossils of the earliest true sharks may have appeared during the Permian, based on remains of "synechodontiforms" found in the Early Permian of Russia, but if remains of "synechodontiforms" from the Permian and Triassic are true sharks, they only had low diversity.
+Modern shark orders first appeared during the Early Jurassic, and during the Jurassic true sharks underwent great diversification.
+Sharks largely replaced the hybodonts, which had previously been a dominant group of shark-like fish during the Triassic and Early Jurassic.

 Taxonomy

-Sharks belong to the superorder Selachimorpha in the subclass Elasmobranchii in the class Chondrichthyes.
+Sharks belong to the division Selachii in the subclass Elasmobranchii in the class Chondrichthyes.
 The Elasmobranchii also include rays and skates; the Chondrichthyes also include Chimaeras.
 It was thought that the sharks form a polyphyletic group: some sharks are more closely related to rays than they are to some other sharks, but current molecular studies support monophyly of both groups of sharks and batoids.

-The superorder Selachimorpha is divided into Galea (or Galeomorphii), and Squalea (or Squalomorphii).
-The Galeans are the Heterodontiformes, Orectolobiformes, Lamniformes, and Carcharhiniformes.
-Lamnoids and Carcharhinoids are usually placed in one clade, but recent studies show the Lamnoids and Orectoloboids are a clade.
-Some scientists now think that Heterodontoids may be Squalean.
-The Squaleans are divided into Hexanchiformes and Squalomorpha.
-The former includes cow shark and frilled shark, though some authors propose both families to be moved to separate orders.
+The division Selachii is divided into the superorders Galeomorphi (or Galea), and Squalomorphi (or Squalea).
+The galeomorphs are the Heterodontiformes, Orectolobiformes, Lamniformes, and Carcharhiniformes.
+Lamnoids and carcharhinoids are usually placed in one clade, but recent studies show that Lamnoids and orectoloboids are a clade.
+Some scientists now think that Heterodontoids may be squalomorphs.
+The squalomorphs are divided into Hexanchiformes and Squalomorpha.
+The former includes cow shark and frilled shark, though some authors propose that both families be moved to separate orders.
 The Squalomorpha contains the Squaliformes and the Hypnosqualea.
 The Hypnosqualea may be invalid.
-It includes the Squatiniformes, and the Pristorajea, which may also be invalid, but includes the Pristiophoriformes and the Batoidea.
+It includes the Squatiniformes, and the Pristorajea, which may also be invalid, but includes the Pristiophoriformes and the Batomorphi.

-There are more than 500 species of sharks split across thirteen orders, including four orders of sharks that have gone extinct:
+There are more than 500 species of sharks split across thirteen orders, including several orders of sharks that have gone extinct: